DamMroz/Angle/README.md

 # What to cite
 Please cite this repository: Damian Mroz, Janine George,& Richard Dronskowski.
 (2019, April 08).
 Angle (Version 1.0).
 If used, please also cite [VASP](https://www.vasp.at/) and [Phonopy](https://github.com/atztogo/phonopy).
 In addition to this, you should cite [MolecularToolbox](https://github.com/JaGeo/MolecularToolbox) if used.
-In this case please cite: Janine George, & Richard Dronskowski.
-(2017, November 30).
-Please follow the citation guidelines on the corresponding repository.
+Please follow the citation guidelines on the this repository.

 # Installation
 You can directly run the python script, but you will need `numpy` and `math`.